How to Travel the World? Let’s Break it Down

 • Bring headphones that are better than the crappy plane ones.
 I have these noise-canceling headphones.

-• Consider getting a Priority Pass or some form of lounge access. (free with the Chase Sapphire Reserve credit card).
+• Consider getting a Priority Pass or some form of lounge access.

-Grab a Sim Card
+Grab a SIM Card

 Yay!
 I Landed in a new country or destination.
 You’re likely groggy, jet-lagged, and feeling dirty.
-I know all you want to do is get to your hotel to shower and rest, but first, I would recommend picking up a sim card if you want to be connected to your new country.
+I know all you want to do is get to your hotel to shower and rest, but first, I recommend picking up a SIM card to stay connected when traveling.
+Because of our jobs, we like to stay online when we can, plus we find 4G often works a lot better than hotel WiFi networks.

-Because of our jobs, we like to stay online when we can, plus we find 3G and 4G often works a lot better than hotel WiFi networks.
-The airport is the most accessible place to pick up a sim card.
+The airport is the most accessible place to pick up a SIM card.
 Even though it’s usually more expensive at the airport, it saves us the hassle of dealing with locating and navigating our way through a new city to save a few dollars.

 Get Cash to Travel the World

 The main things you need to know when researching how to travel the world are about money, finances, and cold hard cash.
 Before you leave the airport, strap yourself with some cash.
 Many developing nations operate on a cash basis, and you could struggle to use your credit card.
-Even if you’re traveling in Western Europe, you should still always have some cash on you in case of emergencies.
+Even if you’re traveling in Western Europe, you should always have some cash in case of emergencies.

 Collect Yourself

-You’ve landed, you have your cash, you are connected to the internet and alive!
+You’ve landed, you have your cash, you are connected to the internet, and alive!
 Take a second to collect yourself and your things.
-Sometimes I like to sit, have an overpriced coffee, and chill at the airport Starbucks for twenty minutes.
+Sometimes I like to sit, have an overpriced coffee, and chill at the Starbucks for twenty minutes.
+It’s our moment to ensure we’re leaving the airport with all our belongings and directions to our place.

 Grab a Ride to Your First Place

 Now it’s finally time to get to your first hotel from the airport.
 You’re almost there – you can rest, chill, and do what you came to do – travel the world!
-Many airports have buses or trains that will bring you to the city center.
-From there you can hire a cab or walk to your place of rest.
+Many airports have buses or trains that take you to the city center.
+If we are coming off a long-haul flight and don’t feel like dealing with anything else, we will pay for an taxi cab to take us to the hotel.
+I’ve realized throughout my travels that sometimes it’s worth it to pay!

 If you’ve rented a car from the airport, now is the time to pick it up.
 Always check for damages, take photos, and look for hidden charges before you drive off.
 We like to pick up and drop off rental cars from the airport.
 Even if there is a surcharge, it will save money on a taxi to and from the airport and create less hassle for us on already stressful travel days.